Exayls/Gift/README.md

 }

 ```
-Any signal emited by a key pressed or any other input can be intercepted and handled by a ISignalHandlerService
+Any signal emitted by a key pressed.
+Or any other input can be intercepted and handled by a ISignalHandlerService

 you can add a signal handler by using:
 ```cs